Breast Implant Removal

 Whether it is an aesthetic or functional decision, breast implant removal is commonly performed to restore physical comfort and improve breast aesthetics following an initial breast enhancement surgery.

-Dr. Durand and Dr. Careaga both perform breast implant removal (a secondary breast surgery) in Miami, Florida.
+Our board-certified plastic surgeons Dr. Durand and Dr. Careaga, perform breast implant removal (a secondary breast surgery) in Miami, Florida.

 Why Should I Choose Careaga Plastic Surgery?

 Careaga Plastic Surgery provides a serene and immaculate setting for your cosmetic transformation.
 With state-of-the-art technology and a dedicated staff, their goal is to help you achieve the aesthetic results you want in a safe and comfortable environment.
-Dr. Durand and Dr. Careaga have years of experience performing breast enhancement procedures, including initial augmentations as well as revision procedures.
+Dr. Durand and Dr. Careaga are certified by the American Board of Plastic Surgery (ABPS) and have years of experience performing breast enhancement procedures, including initial augmentations and revision procedures.

 While breast implants are very reliable, they can still be damaged or experience complications.